 The most common reasons we fail at our New Years' Resolutions are:

 - too many resolutions

-Are you choosing three words or stacking the odds against you when following through with a New Year's resolution?
+What approach are you taking?
+Are you choosing three words or putting the odds against you when following through with a New Year's resolution?

 Religious Traditions Behind Resolutions

 There are religious traditions behind the New Year's Resolution concept.

 As I found on Wikipedia here are a few:

 - Babylonians made promises to their gods at the start of each year.
 They would return borrowed objects and pay their debts.

 - The Romans began each year by making promises to the god Janus, for whom the month of January is named.